minkkinen/scenarios-as-reactive-sequences/title.md

-Scenarios as Reactive Sequences: Lessons from Historical Social Science
+Scenarios as Narratives of Reactive Sequences: Lessons from Historical Social Science